Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 The GA4HPCdashboard system consists of three main components:

-1. **Backend** – extracts HPC usage data (via SLURM `sacct`), enriches it with carbon footprint information, aggregates it, and stores it in a database.
+1. **Backend** – extracts HPC usage data (via SLURM `sacct`), enriches it with energy usage and carbon footprint information, aggregates it per user per day, and stores it in a database.
 2. **Database** – a PostgreSQL database that stores enriched and aggregated usage data.
 3. **Frontend** – Grafana dashboards that query the database and present usage and sustainability metrics.